71 Notable alumni of

 -

 Jerome Keith James is an American former professional basketball player.
-Originally from Tampa, Florida, James played college basketball at Florida A&M for three seasons and was the national leader in blocks per game in the 1997–98 season, his junior year.
+Originally from Tampa, Florida, James played college basketball for the Florida A&M Rattlers for three seasons and was the national leader in blocks per game in the 1997–98 season, his junior year.
 James declared for the 1998 NBA draft after his junior year, and the Sacramento Kings selected James in the second round of the draft.
 Over the course of his career, he has played for the Kings, Seattle SuperSonics and New York Knicks.
 He has also played for KK Budućnost Podgorica and the Harlem Globetrotters.

 -